eliezergensburger/DB5785/DockerComposeSetup_for_PostgreSQL_pgAdmin_and_Python.md

 3. **Create `Dockerfile`**: Use the following Dockerfile:

     ```dockerfile
+    # Use the official Python image as a base
     FROM python:3.9-slim

+    # Set the working directory in the container
     WORKDIR /app

+    # Copy the requirements file into the container
     COPY requirements.txt .

+    # Install the dependencies
     RUN pip install --no-cache-dir -r requirements.txt

+    # Copy the rest of your application code
     COPY . .

+    # Command to run your application
     CMD ["python", "your_script.py"]
+    # CMD ["python", "loader.py"]

     ```

 4. **Modify `docker-compose.yml`**: Ensure your `docker-compose.yml` is set up as follows: